4W4I5/Semester-5-Notes/OS/Exam Prep/OS Finals Prep.md

 **Memory Management Requirements:**
 - Relocation
 	- Cannot know where the program will be placed, need to allow for moving the program about due to swapping.
+Assign a virtual address to PCB.
+That virtual address is assigned to a physical address
 	- Leads to addressing requirements
 		- Structure: PCB.
 Program, Data & Stack Segments
 		- As OS manages memory, it must also deal with references inside each segment